'I Want To Know Where She Is': Dulce Maria Alavez's Father Releases New Video As Search Continues For Girl On Her 7th Birthday

 Perez, who was deported in late 2018 and unable to see his daughter in the months leading up to her disappearance, professed to those who questioned his relationship with Dulce Maria – that he took care of her from when she was a little baby.

-“I changed her diaper and did everything for her,” he said.READ MORE: Police: Possible Road Rage Causes Crash, Fight In North Philadelphia
+“I changed her diaper and did everything for her,” he said.READ MORE: Lower Merion School District Investigating COVID-19 Outbreak In 2nd Grade Class At Penn Valley Elementary School

 While denying claims he has her or knows where she is.